 At midday, the noon whistle in the village sounds, which means it is time to take the bicycles out from under the cottage.
 We ride out Park Street, past the volunteer fire department, past the library, past the school, and out across the Pentwater River into the countryside.
 The road traverses a short stretch of the Manistee National Forest, and then rolls out into fields of corn, orchards, pumpkin patches and Christmas tree farms.
 As a lifetime city dweller, it is always a little bit of a surprise to me how close the countryside is.

 We pick the blueberries ourselves at Hayes Farm, out beyond the Driftwood Golf Course (nine holes for ten bucks.
 If no one’s there, you put your money in a coffee can by the first tee.
 Just make sure to bring a sand wedge.).
 With the kids working as conscripted labor, we can harvest many buckets of blueberries in a short time.
 The farm owners encourage pickers to eat blueberries while picking, which is part of the pleasure.
-(A handful for the bucket, a handful for me…).
 The smaller, sweeter Jersey blueberries are better for baking.
 The larger, juicier Bluecrop blueberries are better for eating fresh, or for freezing.
 We put together dozens of freezer bags of the berries, so that in February, we can have the blueberries on oatmeal, like sweet purple marbles of preserved summer sunshine.

 On Thursday evening, there is a band concert in the bandstand on the village green.
 Families gather and sit on blankets or folding chairs, and little kids run around playing chase games or eating ice cream cones from the House of Flavors ice cream parlor across the street.
 My own kids used to like to sit in the branches of a big maple tree behind the bandstand, but two years ago the maple was struck by lightning and they had to remove the rest of the tree.
 The band members run from their mid-teens to their mid-80s.
 They play a medley of tunes, including marches, college fight songs, and patriotic melodies.
 For example, the band might play the Wisconsin fight song, the official words of which, I am informed and believe, are: “On Wisconsin, On Wisconsin, We don’t know the words.”